Programming the Multiverse: Part 1 - Introduction

 What is Quantum Computing?

-Anything that uses the term “quantum” means using some of the special properties of subatomic particles like entanglement, superposition, and tunneling.
+Anything that uses the term “quantum” means using some of the special physical properties of subatomic particles like entanglement, superposition, and tunneling.
 We’ll get into what that means later.
 But unlike “classical” computers (i.e. the computers you use on a daily basis), quantum computers (QC) use these weird (some would say “spooky!”) quantum behaviors to their advantage.

 Classical computers are boring, but reliable